cyrusimap/cyrus-sasl/docsrc/sasl/developer/programming.rst

 Initialization
 ##############

-This is done once.
+This is done once, using :saslman:`sasl_server_init(3)`.
 The application name is used for reading configuration information.

 .. code-block:: C